 Substantially all of FPI's civilian employees are covered under either the Civil Service Retirement System (CSRS), the Federal Employee Retirement System (FERS) or the Federal Employee Retirement System-Revised Annuity Employees (FERS-RAE) System.
-For employees covered by the CSRS, (those employees hired prior to January 1, 1984), for fiscal years ended September 30, 2019 and 2018, FPI contributed approximately 7 percent (for normal retirement) or 7.5 percent (for hazardous duty retirement) of each employee's salary, respectively.
+For employees covered by the CSRS, (those employees hired prior to January 1, 1984), for fiscal years ended September 30, 2020 and 2019, FPI contributed approximately 7 percent (for normal retirement) or 7.5 percent (for hazardous duty retirement) of each employee's salary, respectively.
 CSRS covered employees do not have Federal Insurance Contribution Act (FICA) withholdings and, thus, are not fully eligible to receive Social Security benefits.
-For employees covered by the FERS, (generally those employees hired between January 1, 1984 and December 30, 2019 and 2018.
-FPI contributed (for normal retirement) 13.7 percent for fiscal years ended September 30, 2019 and 2018.
-FPI contributed (for normal retirement) 30.1 percent for fiscal years ended September 30, 2019 and 2018.
-For employees covered by the FERS-RAE, (generally those employees hired on or after January 1, 2013), FPI contributed (for normal retirement) 11.9 percent for fiscal years ended September 30, 2019 and 2018.
-FOI employees covered by the FERS-RAE, (generally those employees hired on or after January 1, 2013), FPI contributed (for normal retirement) 11.9 percent for fiscal years ended September 30, 2019 and 2018.
-FOI employees covered by the FERS-RAE, (generally those employees hired on or after January 1, 2013), FPI contributed (for normal retirement) 11.9 percent for fiscal years ended September 30, 2019 and 2018.
-FOI employees covered by the FERS-RAE, (generally those employees hired on or after January 1, 2013), FPI contributed (for normal retirement) 11.9 percent for fiscal years ended September 30, 2019 and 2018.
-FOI employees 30, 2019 and 2018.
-FOI employees and 2018.
-FOI employees and 2018.
-FOI employees are ended September 30, 2019 and 2018.
-FOI employees 30, 2019 and 2018.
+For employees covered by the FERS, (generally those employees hired between January 1, 1984 and December 31, 2012), FPI contributed (for normal retirement) 16.0 percent and 13.7 percent for fiscal years ended September 30, 2020 and 2019 respectively.
+FPI contributed (for hazardous retirement) 33.4 percent and 30.1 percent for fiscal years ended September 30, 2020 and 2019 respectively.
+For employees covered by the FERS-RAE, (generally those employees hired between January 1, 2013 and December 31, 2013), FPI contributed (for normal retirement) 14.2 percent and 11.9 percent for fiscal years ended September 30, 2020 and 2019 respectively.
+FPI contributed (for hazardous duty retirement) 31.6 percent and 28.4 percent for the fiscal years ended September 30, 2020 and 2019 respectively.
+For employees covered by the FERS-FRAE, (generally those employees hired on or after January 1, 2014), FPI contributed (for normal retirement) 14.2 percent and 11.9 percent for fiscal years ended September 30, 2020 and 2019 respectively.
+FPI contributed (for hazardous duty retirement) 31.6 percent and 28.4 percent for the fiscal years ended September 30, 2020 and 2019 respectively.

-Under FERS and FERS-RAE, employees also receive retirement benefits from Social Security and, if applicable, benefits from a defined contribution plan (thrift savings plan).
-Under the thrift plan, an employee may contribute (tax deferred) to an investment fund, up to \$19,000 and \$18,500 of salary for the fiscal years ended September 30, 2019 and 2018, respectively.
-FPI then matches this amount up to 4 percent in addition to an automatic 1 percent that is contributed for all FERS and FERS-RAE employees.
-Those employees that elected to remain under CSRS after January 1, 1984 continue to receive benefits in place, and may also contribute (tax deferred) up to \$19,000 and \$18,500 of their salary to the thrift plan for the fiscal years ended September 30, 2019 and 2018, respectively, but with no automatic or matching amount contributed by FPI.
+Under FERS, FERS-RAE, and FERS-FRAE employees also receive retirement benefits from Social Security and, if applicable, benefits from a defined contribution plan (thrift savings plan).
+Under the thrift plan, an employee may contribute (tax deferred) to an investment fund, up to \$19,500 and \$19,000 of salary for the fiscal years ended September 30, 2020 and 2019, respectively.
+FPI then matches this amount up to 4 percent in addition to an automatic 1 percent that is contributed for all FERS, FERS-RAE, and FERS-FRAE employees.
+Those employees that elected to remain under CSRS after January 1, 1984 continue to receive benefits in place, and may also contribute (tax deferred) up to \$19,500 and \$19,000 of their salary to the thrift plan for the fiscal years ended September 30, 2020 and 2019, respectively, but with no automatic or matching amount contributed by FPI.

-CSRS, FERS, and FERS-RAE are multi-employer plans.
+CSRS, FERS, FERS-RAE, and FERS-FRAE are multi-employer plans.
 Although FPI funds a portion of pension benefits relating to its employees, and provides for the necessary payroll withholdings, it does not maintain or report information with respect to the assets of the plans, nor does it report actuarial data with respect to accumulated plan benefits or the pension liability relative to its employees.
 The reporting of such amounts is the responsibility of the United States Office of Personnel Management (OPM).

-FPI's contribution to both plans was approximately \$17,225 and \$15,598 for the fiscal years ended September 30, 2019 and 2018, respectively.
+FPI's contribution to both plans was approximately \$20,435 and \$17,225 for the fiscal years ended September 30, 2020 and 2019, respectively.